Seabed Arms Control Treaty

 The Seabed Arms Control Treaty (or Seabed Treaty, formally the Treaty on the Prohibition of the Emplacement of Nuclear Weapons and Other Weapons of Mass Destruction on the Sea-Bed and the Ocean Floor and in the Subsoil thereof) is a multilateral agreement between the United States, Soviet Union (now Russia), United Kingdom, and 91 other countries banning the emplacement of nuclear weapons or "weapons of mass destruction" on the ocean floor beyond a 12-mile (22.2 km) coastal zone.
 It allows signatories to observe all seabed "activities" of any other signatory beyond the 12-mile zone to ensure compliance.

 Like the Antarctic Treaty, the Outer Space Treaty, and the Nuclear-Weapon-Free Zone treaties, the Seabed Arms Control Treaty sought to prevent the introduction of international conflict and nuclear weapons into an area hitherto free of them.
-Reaching agreement on the seabed, however, involved problems not met in framing the other two agreements.
+Reaching agreement on the seabed, however, involved problems that were not met in framing the other two agreements.

 History

 In the 1960s, advances in the technology of oceanography and greatly increased interest in the vast and virtually untapped resources of the ocean floor led to concern that the absence of clearly established rules of law might lead to strife.
-And there were concurrent fears that nations might use the seabed as a new environment for military installations, including those capable of launching nuclear weapons.
+There were concurrent fears that nations might use the seabed as a new environment for military installations, including those capable of launching nuclear weapons.

 In keeping with a proposal submitted to the U.N.
 Secretary General by Ambassador Pardo of Malta in August 1967, the U.N.
 General Assembly, on 18 December 1967, established an ad hoc committee to study ways of reserving the seabed for peaceful purposes, with the objective of ensuring "that the exploration and use of the seabed and the ocean floor should be conducted in accordance with the principles and purposes of the Charter of the United Nations, in the interests of maintaining international peace and security and for the benefit of all mankind."
-The Committee was given permanent status the following year.
+The committee was given permanent status the following year.
 At the same time, seabed-related military and arms control issues were referred to the Eighteen Nation Committee on Disarmament (ENDC) and its successor, the Conference of the Committee on Disarmament (CCD).
 In a message of 18 March 1969, President Nixon said the American delegation to the ENDC should seek discussion of the factors necessary for an international agreement prohibiting the emplacement of weapons of mass destruction on the seabed and ocean floor and pointed out that an agreement of this kind would, like the Antarctic and Outer Space treaties, "prevent an arms race before it has a chance to start."